gingerdroids/BlockFrame/README.md

 This is an early version, uploaded to GitHub to guage interest.
 It is fully functioning - I've used it to layout and draw the grid and clues for a crossword.
 If there is sufficient interest, I will extend and maintain it.
 In particular, I could add a package which understands the peculiarites of text documents - sections, headers, footnotes, table & diagram inserts, etc.

-BlockFrame currently uses library PDF-Box 2.0.3.
+BlockFrame currently uses library PDFBox 2.0.3.